sjoulbak/companion_forms/README.md

 Companion Forms is a WordPress plugin.

 ### Automatic installation
-From your WordPress dashboard

 - Currently unavailable

 ### Manual installation
-Download File

 1. Download Companion Forms.
-2. Upload the 'Companion Forms' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+2. Upload the 'Companion Forms' directory to your '/wp-content/plugins/' directory.
 3. Activate Companion Forms from your Plugins page.

+## Usage
+* This is w.i.p.

 ## License
 The WordPress plugin Companion Forms is licensed under the GPL v2 or later.